looker-open-source/sdk-codegen/README.md

 to see the list of all scripts that can be run by the code generator.

 After generation, the generated code might not conform with the code standards.
-Changes cannot be commited until they pass the lint tests.
+Changes cannot be committed until they pass the lint tests.
 This can be checked with the following:

 ```sh